chnhaoli/PokeBattle/README.md

 ###Brief:

-    A Pokemon battle game which users may choose their favourite Pokemons to fight against AIs.
+    A Pokémon battle game which users may choose their favourite Pokémons to fight against AIs.

 ###Technologies:
 1. HTML5